-First, in order to determine whether the law discussed in this paper applies, an attorney should determine whether a claim falls under ERISA or not.
+First, in order to determine whether the law discussed in this paper applies, an attorney should determine whether or not a claim falls under ERISA.
 ERISA applies in almost every case involving benefits provided by an employer.
 ERISA preemption means that almost all employee benefit plans that provide such benefits as health insurance, life insurance, or disability insurance are preempted by federal ERISA law; however, plans sponsored by governmental employers and churches are not usually preempted by ERISA.
 ERISA § 4(a), 29 U.S.C. § 1003(a) provides that ERISA

 shall apply to any employee benefit plan if it is established or maintained—

 (1) by any employer engaged in commerce or in any industry or activity affecting commerce; or